-IS100 COMPUTER NETWORK FUNDAMENTALS
+IS100 COMPUTER NETWORK FUNDAMENTALS 4 LINITS

-This course covers fundamental concepts of networked systems and design.
-Topics such as TCP/IP protocols, UTP Cabling, the OSI model and various network components are discussed.
-Students also learn about operating system configurations for local area networks (LAN).
+This course covers fundamental concepts of computer network technologies and network architecture.
+Topics such as TCP/IP protocols, secure network architecture, UTP Cabling, the OSI model, industry best practices for managing shared network resources and network devices, and various components of a well-functioning network are discussed.
+Students also learn about operating system configurations for servers and network appliances on local area networks (LANs).
 Formerly N110A.

-IS100L COMPUTER NETWORK FUNDAMENTALS LAB

-This is a lab that supports the concepts and provides "hands on" experience with network design, as it relates to IS100.
+IS100L COMPUTER NETWORK FUNDAMENTALS LAB 2 UNITS COREQUISITE: IS100 This is a lab that supports the concepts and provides "hands on" experience with network design, as it relates to IS100.
 Formerly N110B.

-IS115 LINUX SERVER ADMINISTRATION 4 LINITS
+IS115 LINUX SERVER ADMINISTRATION 4 UNITS

-This course reviews the Linux operating system and how open source systems and tools and be used to replicate many of the services offered by other commercial systems.
-Student review the Linux file system, command line, users and permissions, process management, network services, development tools and basic administration.
+This course reviews the Linux operating system and how open-source systems and tools can be used to set up and configure many of the services offered by other commercial systems.
+Students learn about the structure and function of the Linux filesystem components, the role of the command line (Linux terminal), as well as the best practices for the use of command line tools, managing user accounts and permissions, system process management, configuration of network services, basics of Bash scripting and the Linux system administration.
 Formerly IS210, or C450 when taken with IS115L.